MaximeThoonsen/starter-genai/README.md

 ## Launch service

-`docker compose -f docker-compose-pgvector.yml up` Beware if you already have docker running you might have to change the port in `docker-compose-pgvector.yml` `5432:5432` -> `5433:5432`
+`docker compose -f docker-compose-pgvector.yml up` Beware if you already have postgres running you might have to change the port in `docker-compose-pgvector.yml`

+`5432:5432` -> `5433:5432`

 `2_create_vector_store.py` : set port to `5433`

 `3_search.py` : set port to `5433`

 ## Semantic search - RAG